 Patients who are otherwise healthy can get frustrated with long wait times and leave without treatment.
 This can create revenue leakage, but more importantly premature departures without needed treatment can result in adverse events for patients, which can lead to legal complications for the hospital.
 In addition, patient satisfaction is impacted when patients wait beyond what they feel is an acceptable time frame.
 The latest data from HCAHPS surveys indicate that 12% of the 4,447 hospital participants received negative assessments from their patient respondents regarding time spend waiting for treatment.2 Because patient satisfaction is tied to reimbursement, these scores can impact revenue.

 Patient flow problems in the ED are a symptom of process problems, both within the ED but also of a broader problem facility-wide.
 If the processes to discharge patients on the med/surg floor are not efficient the ED will have delays in admitting patients to a room.
 Solving patient flow problems across the facility can assist in more efficient patient flow in the ED.

 The 2012 AHRQ guidelines for improving patient flow, the need to address ED crowding is highlighted with these key challenges to quality of care:

 The conclusion in the publication is that ED crowding can be mitigated by improving patient flow.
 3

 Using QHealth RFID to Solve Patient Flow

 Using the data available in QHealth allows users to analyze trends for continuous process improvement based on accurate data.
-Visibility to process flows can lead to improvements that produce measurable results with a positive impact for the ED and across the entire hospital facility or across multiple facilities.
+Visibility to process flows can lead to improvements that produce measurable results with a positive impact for the ED and across the entire hospital facility./span>

 Contact QHealth to see how we can help establish a baseline and optimize patient process flow for your facility.